Milwaukee Creams: History

-The Milwaukee Creams began play as members of the 1889 Western Association.
+The Milwaukee "Creams" began play as members of the 1889 eight-team Western Association.
 The Milwaukee Brewers adopted the Creams moniker for the 1889 season.
 Some references list other Brewers teams as both the "Brewers" and "Creams" combined in various other seasons.
-The team finished with a record of 58–63 and placed 5th, playing under manager Ezra Sutton.
+The 1889 team finished the season with a record of 58–63 and placed fifth, playing under manager Ezra Sutton.

 Baseball Hall of Fame inductee Clark Griffith pitched for the 1889 Milwaukee Creams at age 19.
-Griffith had a 23–18 record for Milwaukee, pitching 328 innings.
+Griffith had a 23–18 record for Milwaukee, throwing 328 innings.

-The 1902 Milwaukee Creams became members of the Class A level Western League.
+The 1902 Milwaukee Creams team became members of the Class A level Western League.
 The Creams began play as the second team in Milwaukee, as the Milwaukee Brewers played as members of the American Association.
 Milwaukee having two Class A franchises at the same time proved to be a tenuous arrangement.

-The Milwaukee Creams placed 3rd in the 1902 Western League.
-Milwaukee ended the season with record of 80–54, finishing 1.0 game behind the 1st place Kansas City Blue Stockings.
-Milwaukee played under Hall of Famer player/manager Hugh Duffy, who hit .291 in 505 at–bats at age 35.
-In the 1902 Western League standings, the Milwaukee Creams finished a close 3rd place.
-The Kansas City Blue Stockings (82–54) finished mere percentage points ahead of the 2nd place Omaha Indians (84–56), followed closely by the Milwaukee Creams (80–54).
-They were followed by the Denver Grizzlies (81–57), St. Joseph Saints (71–68), Colorado Springs Millionaires (63–75), Des Moines Midgets (54–83) and Peoria Distillers (35–103) in the final standings.
+The Milwaukee Creams placed third in the 1902 Western League.
+Milwaukee ended the season with record of 80–54, finishing 1.0 game behind the first place Kansas City Blue Stockings.
+Milwaukee played under Hall of Fame member player/manager Hugh Duffy, who hit .291 in 505 at–bats at age 35.
+In the 1902 Western League standings, the Milwaukee Creams finished a close third place.
+The Kansas City Blue Stockings (82–54) finished mere percentage points ahead of the second place Omaha Indians (84–56), followed closely by the Milwaukee Creams (80–54).
+They were followed by the Denver Grizzlies (81–57), St. Joseph Saints (71–68), Colorado Springs Millionaires (63–75), Des Moines Midgets (54–83) and Peoria Distillers (35–103) teams in the final standings.

-The 1903 Milwaukee Creams won the Western League Championship and were forced to fold following the season.
+The 1903 Milwaukee Creams won the Western League championship and were forced to fold following the season.
 Milwaukee finished with a record of 83–43 under returning player/manager Hugh Duffy, who hit .300 in 75 games.
-The Creams finished 8.0 games ahead of the 2nd place Colorado Springs Millionaires, with Kansas City Blue Stockings in 3rd place, 18.0 games behind the 1st place Milwaukee Creams.
+The Creams finished 8.0 games ahead of the second place Colorado Springs Millionaires, with Kansas City Blue Stockings in third place, 18.0 games behind the first place Milwaukee Creams.